jacquesbilombe/CRM-RFM-Analysis/README.md

 ## Local Installation

-To get started with FashionClassifier, follow these steps:
+To get started with CustomerClassifier, follow these steps:

 ### **1. Open a shell and clone this repo**